In this fun and easy cupcake tutorial, you will learn how to make adorable pull-apart Ice Cream Cone cupcakes!

 It is such a fun and EASY design!
 The only difference that you will notice between the video & the blog tutorial below is that I no longer use piping tips to frost these cupcakes.
 I simply snip the end off of my disposable piping bags.
 This saves on cleanup time.
 Enjoy!!

 Blog Tutorial: May 20, 2011

-This theme is perfect for summer parties and the best part of all is that they are so quick to make!
+Today we made ice cream cone cupcakes!
+This theme is perfect for summer parties and the best part of all is that they are SO quick to make!
 The most time consuming part is tinting the frosting.

-Plus, there are no worries of making the icing super smooth because ice cream is kind of swirly & lumpy-bumpy–hooray!
+As an added bonus, there are no worries of making the icing super smooth because ice cream is kind of swirly & lumpy-bumpy–hooray!

 Here’s what I did…